Invercargill

 Invercargill (Waihōpai in Māori) (Pop 48,300) is the southernmost and westernmost city in New Zealand.
 It is the commercial centre of the Southland region.

-Invercargill lies in the heart of the wide expanse of the Southland Plains on the Oreti or New River some 18 km north of Bluff, which is the southernmost town in the South Island.
+Invercargill lies in the heart of the wide expanse of the Southland Plains on the Oreti or New River some 18 km north of Bluff, which is the southern most town in the South Island.

 Invercargill sits amid rich farmland that is bordered by large areas of conservation land and marine reserves, including Fiordland National Park covering the south-west corner of the South Island.